 If you wish to exercise any of the rights set out above, please email us at email@example.com.

-Such requests do to incur a fee but we may charge a reasonable fee if your request is unfounded, repetitive or excessive.
+Such requests do not incur a fee but we may charge a reasonable fee if your request is unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.